Toggle menu

 Roker Pier is currently closed to the public.

-Due to the amount of specialist repair work that the pier requires, and a need for optimum weather and sea conditions during the work, it is anticipated that repairs are unlikely to be completed before early 2025.
+Due to the complex nature of the repairs and the need for suitable weather and sea conditions, the project is anticipated to be completed and the pier reopened to the public in Summer 2025.

 The original lantern was gas powered, emitting a 45,000 candlepower reflected beam reputedly visible for over 15 miles out to sea.
 Once complete, the pier extended 2000ft (609.60m) out to sea.